We're glad you're here! Watch this video for an overview of the Due Diligence Compass. Get started and click on "Watch the video".

 - Environmental and human rights issues are already reflected in reporting standards like the guidelines of the Global Reporting Initiative (GRI) or the German Sustainability Code (Deutscher Nachhaltikeitskodex (DNK)).

-- In contrast to conventional sustainability reports, which are created by companies themselves, for some SMEs the Common Good report (Gemeinwohl-Bilanz) can be a format in which companies can audit each other or use external auditors.
+- In contrast to conventional sustainability reports, which are created by companies themselves, for some SMEs the Common Good report (Gemeinwohl-Bilanz) (in German only) can be a format in which companies can audit each other or use external auditors.
 This type of reporting is particularly transparent.

 - However, human rights issues can also be dealt with separately in a separate report.